eyvindebsen/C64-Text-Compression-ASM/README.md

 This is the assembler version of the original bible read basic program.

-Entire vobulary in memory for super quick access.
+Entire vocabulary in memory for super quick access.
 Only speed limit is the kernal PRINT, and kernal IO disk operations.

 This contains the first book of Moses, Genesis.